libsdl-org/SDL/README-nacl.txt

     int SDL_NaClUmount(const char *target);

     For convenience, SDL will by default mount an httpfs tree at / before calling the app's main function.
-Such setting can be overriden by calling:
+Such setting can be overridden by calling:

     SDL_NaClUmount("/");